 What Is Net Neutrality?

-It’s a debate that has gone on since the beginning of the internet, but it wasn’t until 2003 that it had a name.
-“Net neutrality,” a term coined by Columbia law professor and White House staff member Tim Wu, has become standard shorthand for the debate about internet legislation and corporate regulations.
+Coined by Columbia law professor and former White House staff member Tim Wu, the term “net neutrality” has become standard shorthand for the debate about internet legislation and corporate regulations.
 Today, it’s a rallying call for activists in favor of a regulated internet, and a pain point for internet service providers.

 What Is Net Neutrality?

-Without net neutrality, large internet providers are able to favor certain traffic sources, and block their customers from accessing certain sites that don’t align with their business interests.
-For instance, without net neutrality standards, an internet provider could slow down loading time for sites affiliated with its competitors.
+Put simply, net neutrality is a system for ensuring fair and equal internet access.
 With net neutrality regulations, internet service providers have to display all content equally, without discrimination.
+Without net neutrality, though, large internet providers can favor certain traffic sources, and block their customers from accessing certain sites that don’t align with their business interests.
+For instance, without net neutrality standards, an internet provider could slow down the loading time for sites affiliated with its competitors.

-“If providers can’t favor certain types of content, it’s harder for them to secure revenue and ensure they’re going to be paid for building internet infrastructure,” he said.
-“The problem from the other side, though, is that that makes it really hard for new content creators, because the bigger players will just push them aside.”
+“If providers can’t favor certain types of content, it’s harder for them to secure revenue and ensure they’re going to be paid for building internet infrastructure,” Nielson told Built In. “[But] that makes it really hard for new content creators, because the bigger players will just push them aside.”

 Why Net Neutrality Laws Keep Changing

-When it comes to net neutrality, the government approach has been less of a bipartisan project and more of a tug of war, Nielson said.
+Indeed, when it comes to net neutrality, the government approach has been less of a bipartisan project and more of a tug of war.
 Just as soon as regulatory decisions are made about net neutrality, those same decisions are overturned or rendered obsolete by follow-up legislation.

 Right now, each state has different regulations regarding internet neutrality, with some taking a more hardline stance than others.
 In 2018, California passed S.B.
 822, an EFF-backed law that prohibited internet providers from blocking or slowing essential internet services or applications.
 Since then, the law has stood up to challenges from telecommunications and internet service providers.
 But while California’s laws around net neutrality have been settled, that isn’t the case at a federal level, Falcon said.

 At first glance, it may seem like net neutrality is primarily a fight between telecom providers and small content creators.
 But they aren’t the only ones with a stake in the game.
-Big tech names like Twitter, Meta and Google have all thrown their hats into the ring — though their positions on the matter have been anything but static.
+Big tech names like X (formerly Twitter), Meta and Google have all thrown their hats into the ring — though their positions on the matter have been anything but static.

 “In the beginning, many were avid supporters of net neutrality, simply because their entire business model was capable of being squashed by an ISP,” Falcon said.
-“But now they’re at a size and level of dominance where, if they wanted to, they could simply strike certain exclusive ISPs and prevent other companies from getting equal footing in the market.
-Now, when these fights break out in legislatures, they don’t bring in their lobby representation.”
+“But now they’re at a size and level of dominance where, if they wanted to, they could simply strike certain exclusive ISPs and prevent other companies from getting equal footing in the market.”

-“We’ve had the FCC nominees pending for a very long time, and the Senate works in mysterious ways,” he said.
+“The Senate works in mysterious ways,” Nielson said.
 “Sometimes things just happen.
 It’s just crystal ball gazing, and there’s uncertainty everywhere.”